 Stylish, comfortable and affordable, the apartment is perfect for a short stay in Umbria.

-Delicious peppery extra virgin olive oil and handmade soaps.
+Delicious peppery extra virgin olive oil, handmade soaps, creams and balms.